The 2020 Program Guide will be available online and via USPS mail in early March, 2020.

 Unfortunately, we are unable to accommodate dogs at Festival events.
 Crested Butte is a very dog-friendly town, and you may walk your dog on any of the trails here on your own – but please!
 Pick up after your four-legged friend and respect leash laws.

 This is a strenuous 11-mile hike at altitude.
 You need to have an excellent level of cardiovascular fitness and be acclimatized to the altitude (9,000-11,500 ft) to enjoy and complete this hike.
-You must submit a Medical Consent Form to us at least three weeks in advance of your hike, and this form is available here.
+You will be required to submit a Medical Consent Form for this hike.
+This form will be sent to you via email approximately 2 weeks prior to your hike.

-We offer a host of pre/post Festival events such as Friday Adventure Hikes, Alpine Wildflowers of Crested Butte Mountain Resort, Sunday Wildflower Walks, and Wildflower and Natural History Hikes starting in June and going through August.
-See our 2018 Program Guide for the complete listing of events.
+We offer a host of pre/post Festival events such as Alpine Wildflowers of Crested Butte Mountain Resort, Sunday Wildflower Walks, and Wildflower and Natural History Hikes starting in June and going through August.
+Once released, you can view our 2020 Program Guide for the complete listing of events.